huangpufan/spec-kit-design-execute/templates/commands/execute.md

 2.  **User Interaction**:
     - **If the script output indicates "No design documents found"**, inform the user and stop.
+    - **If the script lists exactly one design**, inform the user and automatically proceed with that design without asking for selection.
-    - **If the script lists available designs**, present the list to the user and ask them to choose which one to execute.
+    - **If the script lists multiple designs**, present the list to the user and ask them to choose which one to execute.
 You can show the full name or just the ID for simplicity.
-    - Wait for the user to provide the ID or full name of the design they want to execute.
+    - When user selection is needed, wait for the user to provide the ID or full name of the design they want to execute.

 3.  **Final Script Execution**:
-    - Once the user has made a selection, re-run the script `{SCRIPT}`, this time passing the user's selected design ID or name as an argument.
+    - Once a design is selected (either automatically or by the user), re-run the script `{SCRIPT}`, this time passing the selected design ID or name as an argument.
     - Parse the JSON output from this second run for `DESIGN_FILE`, `DESIGN_ID`, and `PROJECT_ROOT`.
 All file paths must be absolute.

 4.  **Pre-execution Validation**: